auth0/docs/identityproviders.md

 	* __vKontakte__
 	* __37Signals__
 	* __Box__
+	* __Salesforce__

 Auth0 sits in between your app and the system that authenticate your users (any of the above).
-Through this level of abstraction, Auth0 keeps your app isolated from changes in each provioder's implementation and idiosyncracies.
+Through this level of abstraction, Auth0 keeps your app isolated from changes in each provider's implementation and idiosyncracies.
 An additional benefit is the [normalized user profile](user-profile) that simpifies user management.

 > The relationship between Auth0 and each of these authentication providers is called a 'connection'